jeffpar/pcjs.v1/README.md

 	    config: /devices/c1p/machine/8kb/large/machine.xml
 	---

-Then the following line is inserted at the point where the machine should appear:
+Then the following lines are inserted at the points where the machines should appear:

 	{% include machine.html id="ibm5150" %}
+	...
+	{% include machine.html id="demoC1P" %}

-For more information on all the machine options you can specify in a Markdown file, see the Jekyll include file [machine-engines.html](/_includes/machine-engines.html).
+For more information on all the machine options supported in a Markdown file, see the project's Jekyll include file [machine-engines.html](/_includes/machine-engines.html).

 ### From The Command-Line